 If you’ve ever wondered how your smartphone or laptop magically “knows” you were in the market for camping gear or new deodorant after researching those terms online, that’s retargeting.

 Retargeting is a smart marketing tool that promotes efficient conversion through targeting selective groups of consumers based on their web searches and other internet actions.
-Setting up retargeting on social media platforms through relevant banner ads or ad posts to potential customers’ feeds has become an essential digital marketing tool.
+Setting up retargeting on social media platforms through relevant banner ads or ad posts to potential customers’ feeds has become an essential digital marketing tool for any ecommerce business.
 After all, 1 in every 5 minutes people in the US are on their social media accounts.
 That’s a lot of landscape ripe for planting retargeting seeds.
 In this article, we’ll cover the basics of retargeting, the pros, the cons and some quick-win solutions to get you started today.

 How does Retargeting Work?

 There are two types of retargeting: Cookie Targeting + IP Targeting.

 Cookie Retargeting works by using a pixel, or line of code, within your webpage.
 Every time someone visits your site, the invisible pixel places a cookie, or stored piece of data, into their browser, and begins tracking and targeting them with tailored ads.
 The results?
 A website visitor is 70% more likely to convert on a retailer’s website after being retargeted with a display ad.

 You can also use IP Targeting, which follows the same concept, but targets ads based on location using IP addresses.
 This is useful for geo-targeting both households (B2C) and networks of business computers (B2B).
 Since every computer has an IP address, there’s no way to miss your target.
 This kind of customization can be very economical for your business when you compare traditional advertising costs to the smart marketing of retargeting.